DCMiner/embedding-composites/README.rst

 six solutions should have the same energy, zero, as in the previous exercise.

 This program prints the embedding before it prints the six solutions.
-It should like similar to the embedding found in the previous exercise.
+It should look similar to the embedding found in the previous exercise.

 Note also that two additional columns have been added, ``num_occurrences`` and ``chain_break_fraction``.
 The values of ``num_occurrences`` should be close to